noobshow/terms/merchant_declaration/hk.md

 2.1.3 All communication relating to the Agreements shall be between You and Stripe directly and shall not be between You and FDMS including communications relating to fees, chargebacks, other debits, and disputes.
 Agreements between You and Stripe relating to fees, chargebacks, other debits, disputes or other operational aspects of the FDMS Services will take precedence over the terms of the FDMS Agreement.

-2.1.4 FDMS shall settle net amounts due to you with Earthport PLC in the accounts designated in the settlement account nomination in accordance with Stripe’s instructions and on behalf of Stripe.
+2.1.4 FDMS shall settle net amounts due to you with Earthport PLC in the accounts designated in the settlement account nomination in accordance with Stripe's instructions and on behalf of Stripe.
 You hereby acknowledge that FDMS shall not be liable to You for funds settled with Earthport PLC.

 2.2 As between you and Stripe with respect to the Stripe Services should any provision of the FDMS Agreement conflict with a provision of the Stripe Services Agreement, the Stripe Services Agreement shall prevail.
 2.3 For the avoidance of doubt any obligation to provide the Services shall be subject at all times to satisfactory completion of Know Your Customer (KYC) and compliance checks by Stripe and FDMS in accordance with their regulatory requirements.